cardinaltroy/framebot/README.md

 - [Multilingualism](#multilingualism)

 # <a name="framebot">About</a>
-Just simple framework for creating telegram bot.
+Just simple NodeJS framework for creating telegram bot.
 What he can?

 - simple registration
 - user cabinet